-The presented work gives four examples for sparsification in the context of gap fragments and a complex recursion structure.
-We successfully sparsified the fastest and the most complex pseudo-knot structure prediction algorithm for RNA, as well as two algorithms with intermediate complexity.
-Since sparsification is similar in all these algorithms, the paper motivates further generalization of sparsification for systematic application to complex DP-algorithms as RNA structure prediction algorithms.
-Even more, by providing detailed examples the paper directly suggests such generalization.
+The presented work gives two examples for sparsification in the context of gap fragments and a complex recursion structure.
+Since we successfully sparsified the fastest and the most complex pseudoknot structure prediction algorithm for RNA, it is likely that all other DP-based pseudoknot-algorithm can be sparsified.
+Thus, the paper motivates further generalization of sparsification for systematic application to complex DP-algorithms as RNA structure prediction algorithms.
+Even more, by providing detailed examples the paper directly prepares such generalization.
 Our results from an implementation of the sparsified Reeder and Giegerich algorithm show a significant, presumably even linear, expected work load reduction due to sparsification.
-As future work, it would be interesting to develop optimizations for the partition function based variants of pseudoknot prediction where sparsification is not directly applicable.